Rampura Agucha

 Rampura Agucha is a zinc and lead mine located on a massive sulfide deposit in the Bhilwara district of Rajasthan, India.
 Rampura Agucha is located 220 km from Jaipur.
 It is north of Bhilwara, and northwest of Shahpura.
 Rampura Agucha is 10 km southeast of Gulabpura on NH 79.
 The mine is owned by Hindustan Zinc Limited (HZL), and has the world's largest deposits of zinc and lead.

 History

 Rampura Agucha deposits were discovered in August 1977 by T. C. Rampuria, a geologist with the Government of India's Directorate of Mines and Geology.
-Hindustan Zinc Limited started drilling in February 1980 and a report regarding the estimate of the deposit was submitted in 1981.
+Hindustan Zinc Limited (HZL) started drilling in February 1980 and a report regarding the estimate of the deposit was submitted in 1981.
 The development of this mine started in 1988 and the first ore production was in March 1991.
 Rampura Agucha has a combination of open-pit mine and underground mine.

 Geology

 Rampura Agucha is a zinc-lead sulfide deposit that is located in the Sikar belt which is part of the Aravalli-Delhi orogen.
 The Bhilwara belt is mostly metasedimentary, metamorphosed dolomite and a small amount of igneous rocks.
 The deposit was originally a sedimentary exhalative deposit before experiencing a metamorphic event.
 The high grade metamorphic event is theorized to have occurred approximately 1 billion years ago.
 There are a few sulphides and oxide minerals that form within the ore that are a particular interest, the major one being sphalerite.
 Galena, pyrite, pyrrhotite, and marcasite commonly occur with the sphalerite along with some minor arsenopyrite and chalcopyrite.
 Gahnite and rutile are the most common oxide minerals that form within the ore, with rutile being the most abundant.
 Graphite is also a mineral that is commonly found within the ore and surrounding rock.